einar-hjortdal/peony/src/README.md

 ### Routes

 Storefront routes are prefixed with `/storefront` and Admin routes are prefixed with `/admin`.
-Routes are defined in the respective directories (`src/routes/storefront` or `src/routes/admin`) and are enabled in `src/routes/routes_enabled.v`

 <!--
 /storefront/auth authorize customers to manage their sessions